Hello, and welcome to my page!

 Graveyard led to my own Sunday night show “The El-ternative” in 2012, which was followed by a stint as producer and contributor on the weekend breakfast show in 2013 and eventually the executive producer of the station’s brand new drive-time offering “The Roger Goode Show” in 2014.

 The demand of drive-time radio is immense though, add breakfast TV and 2 rugby shows to the mix and it probably doesn’t come as any surprise that a few tough decision had to be taken at the start of 2015 – hence the shift of focus to the web and rugby.
+Ultimately culminating in a greater focus on rugby, mainly, in 2016.

 Besides making content for radio, TV and web, I also enjoy working as an MC on a regular basis.
 It all started with Oppikoppi in 2008 (SA’s equivalent of Glastonbury or Coachella) and that lead to the Red Bull Soundclash, the 2010 and 2012 South African Music Awards, the Campus Invasion Tour 2011, Kaktus Oppi Vlaktes at KKNK 2012, Pendoring Reklametoekennings (2010, 2013), the SA Rugby Player of the Year Awards (2013, 2014), Ghoema Musiektoekennings 2013, the Players’ Fund Benefit Dinner 2014, ATKV Veertjies 2014, BEELD Economist of the Year 2014 etc.